Technical Requirements For Screening

 If you are submitting a feature film, you may be asked to provide a quicktime matching the above settings or a DCP depending on the screening venue.

 360 Films360 films will be viewed and exhibited on Oculus Go Headsets as well as being made available via our online platform.
 You will be asked to provide a high quality downloadable .mp4 version of your film during the submission process.
 Please ensure that your work is compatible with Oculus Go Headsets prior to submission.

 VR & Immersive ExperiencesVR & Immersive experiences will be viewed and experienced using Oculus Rift and HTC Vive setups.
 Please ensure that the build you provide on submission of your VR or immersive experience is compatible with this system.
 Technical requirements should be detailed along side your submission and a downloadable build must be sent for our programmers to test.

 Important Technical Notes

-CodecASFF uses Quicktime ProRes as its working codec for all film screenings (excluding 360 & VR).
+CodecASFF uses Quicktime ProRes as its working codec for all film screenings (excluding VR & Immersive experiences).

 Technical ComplianceIt is the filmmakers responsibility to ensure that the delivered film is technically correct.
 The festival adheres to a strict quality control check for all films, but ultimately it is the responsibility of the filmmakers to check the quality of their work.
 Please check your film thoroughly before delivery.
 ASFF does not accept responsibility for visual or sound errors.